yufanzhao99/ChinaGoingOutWebDev/README.md

 Now you are ready for Lecture 4: BootStrap.

-If you have any problem with the instruction, DON'T hesitate to ask.
+If you have any problem with the instruction, please DON'T hesitate to ask.